ashanibose/ashanibose/README.md

 ## <span style="color: #ff9900;">Background</span>

-A solutions architect specializing in modernization projects for the Banking and Retail sectors.
-Having total experience of 18 years.
-Successful track record of designing and executing development and digital migration projects over 9 years.
+An architect specializing in modernization projects for the Banking and Retail sectors.
+Having total experience of 19 years.
+Successful track record of designing and executing development and digital migration projects over 11 years.
 Adept at gathering requirements, managing projects, and delivering high-quality solutions.
 Currently working at Accenture in India with international experience in the USA, Singapore, Australia, and Belgium.
 Strong focus on compliance, security, and delivering innovative solutions.
 Proven ability to lead cross-functional teams, meet deadlines, and exceed client expectations.
 Passionate about driving digital transformation and staying at the forefront of technology trends.
 Student of data science.

 ## <span style="color: #ff9900;">Educational</span>

-I have a Master's degree in Computer application (MCA) along with Bachelor's degree in Economics.
-Currently pursuing M.Tech in Data Science.
+I have a Master's degree in Computer application (MCA) along with Bachelor's degree in Economics and M.Tech in Data Science.

 ## <span style="color: #ff9900;">Key Skills</span>